 Serves 1 / Hands on time 15 mins / Total time 15 mins / V

 You’ll need… A non stick frying pan – preferably with a lid

 2 pieces of bread (white is the traditional choice, although I prefer brown)

 Spreadable unsalted butter

-1. In a small bowl, add 1 tsp of Marmite and 2 tsps of boiling water.
+1. In a small bowl, add 1 tsp of Marmite and 2 teaspoons of boiling water.
 Mix together to loosen the Marmite until you have a brown watery liquid.
 Finely grate the cheese (finely grating helps the cheese melt faster) and pop in a bowl.
 Pour the Marmite liquid over the cheese and stir well.
 Put to one side.

 2. Butter each slice of your chosen bread (you can use any bread you like really, just make sure it’s not too thick or your cheese will struggle to melt).
 Heat a medium sized saucepan on a medium to high heat for a couple of minutes until hot and add a knob of butter.
-Once the butter has melted and is sizzling, place both slices of bread carefully in the pan butter side down.
-Spoon on your cheesy Marmite mixture and spread to the edges.
-Top with the other slice of bread butter side up and squidge down with a spatular.
-Turn the heat down to a medium to low heat.
+Once the butter has melted and is sizzling, place both slices of bread carefully in the pan butter side down and spoon the cheesy Marmite mixture evenly onto both slices.
+Top the frying pan with a lid (if you have one) or place a large heatproof bowl over the top of the slices – this helps the cheese to melt.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.